-correctly reproduces the allowed LH neutrino masses while providing also a viable $\cal{O} (\rm{keV})$ sterile neutrino DM candidate at the present cosmological time $t_0$.
+correctly reproduces the allowed LH neutrino masses while providing also a viable $\cal{O} (\rm{keV})$ sterile neutrino DM candidate at the present cosmological time $t_0$\footnote{Our mechanism can be extended to higher sterile neutrino mass ranges, although this comes with an associated increase in the required active-sterile mixing today, due to the additional suppression of active neutrino masses.
+Achieving this increased mixing can be realized in two ways: either the phase transition occurs earlier, or the broken potential becomes steeper while maintaining the symmetry unbroken until very late times.
+The former approach complicates the task of alleviating astrophysical constraints, while the latter is less attractive from a model-building perspective, as it relies heavily on fine-tuning the phase transition mechanism.
+Still, it would be interesting to explore in future work how, for instance, gamma-ray constraints on GeV-scale sterile neutrino dark matter might be evaded.}.
 As explicit in the latest expression, there exists an intrinsic degeneracy between the scalar field expectation value and the scale of new physics, being always possible to increase/decrease the needed value of $\bar S$ in a specific LSB realisation by increasing/decreasing $\Lambda_S$.~\footnote{By increasing the $U(1)_N$ charge of the RH neutrinos, one could achieve an additional suppression, as is done in the Froggatt-Nielsen mechanism \cite{Froggatt:1978nt}, and still increase $\bar S (t_0)$ further.} Conservative lower and upper bounds on the scalar field expectation value follow, however, from requiring the absence of sizeable fifth forces ($\Lambda_S \gtrsim 10^4$\,GeV, cf. Appendix \ref{app:fifthforce}) and strictly sub-Planckian cutoff scales ($\Lambda_S < M_{P} \sim 10^{19}$ GeV),

 The present-time expectation value computed from~\eqref{eq:expect_val_approx} is displayed in Figure~\ref{fig:scalar_field_evolution} as a function of the symmetry breaking time $\Delta t = t_0 - t_{\rm LSB}$ and the tachyonic mass $\Bar{\mu}$, with the areas excluded by \eqref{Srange} shaded in grey.